 Goal 3b: Remove barriers for community access and participation in water decision-making by providing resources for capacity building, including funding, training, and education.

-CHALLENGE: The Water Boards' processes and policies, along with historical, linguistic, and economic inequities, often present barriers to meaningful participation where communities can easily understand the Water Boards' mission; contribute their expertise, experiences, and perspectives; and/or actively engage in decision-making with us.
-Such barriers include limited language offerings, use of technical jargon in Water Boards’ materials, lack of internet or computer access to participate in virtual meetings, the time and places where meetings are scheduled (and potentially associated loss of wages due to participants taking time off to participate), lack of culturally relevant information, lack of financial support for community capacity building, lack of Black, Indigenous, and people of color representation at public meetings, etc. Establishing new, resilient systems will require equitable community representation and participation.
+CHALLENGE: The Water Boards recognize that their processes and policies—along with historical, linguistic, and economic inequities—often present barriers to meaningful participation where communities can easily understand the Water Boards’ mission; contribute their expertise, experiences, and perspectives; and/or actively engage in decision-making.
+Removing these barriers and establishing new, resilient systems will require equitable community representation and participation.
+Barriers the Water Boards acknowledge and have begun to address include: language barriers, use of technical jargon in Water Boards’ materials, lack of internet or computer access to participate in virtual meetings, the time and places where meetings are scheduled, potential loss of wages due to participants taking time off to participate, lack of culturally relevant information, lack of financial support for community capacity building, and lack of Black, Indigenous, and people of color representation at public meetings, etc.

+In addition to the efforts to optimize communication and engagement, the Water Boards are hosting more hybrid public meetings (in-person or virtual option), hosting more meetings outside of regular business hours, and recording meetings to improve accessibility in the communities we serve.
+There is great potential to enhance and expand on these efforts, and to make other opportunities and resources available to maximize community access and participation.